lmichael107/CogSci18_HTC/_episodes/04-htcneuro2.md

 ## The simplest example: No special fields

-The stub.yaml we worked with previous contained many parameters that were specific to the analysis we wanted to run and the WISC MVPA workflow.
+The stub.yaml we worked with previously contained many parameters that were specific to the analysis we wanted to run and the WISC MVPA workflow.
-However, the stub.yaml + setupJobs workflow is not specific to WISC MVPA or those parameters.
+However, the YAML + `setupJobs` workflow is not specific to WISC MVPA or those parameters.
-Let's boil this down to a simple example.
+Let's boil this down and consider the simplest example.

 ~~~
 # simple-stub.yaml